 NEW CUT WOOD WALL PANELING

-Regardless of what type of paneling you choose, wood has a lot of options and benefits for use.
+Regardless of what type of paneling you choose, wood has a lot of options and benefits for users.
 When discussing new cut wood, the label is simply to differentiate it from other types of wood being used in wall paneling, including antique and reclaimed wood.
 New cut wood is wood that has been recently harvested and has not had a previous use or life prior to being made into wall paneling.

 Benefits of New Cut